cshnican/golhaye-ghali/README.md

 Profanity constructions, which this dataset offers, is another example: words (usually vulgar) composed together mean something completely different from their individual parts.
 In English, the examples are "bullshit" vs. "batshit" vs. "horseshit" - they don't refer to the defecation of different animals.

+Why is this the case?
+How do these seemingly arbitraily meanings get assigned to these collection of words?
+In this dataset, we hope we can provide future researchers with data points to potentially draw inferences from.
+We choose Farsi and Mazani because they seem to be understudied languages with rich such constructions.
+Another theoretical value of this dataset is that it might offer a probe of how languages were spoken a long time ago, since these constructions were thought to have been formed a long time ago and have survived language changes due to their sociological values (cf. Progovac, 2024).

 ## Table